 Transvaginal mesh refers to synthetic mesh that is placed through the vagina.
-The FDA released a safety communication that relates specifically to transvaginal placement of surgical mesh for the treatment of pelvic organ prolapse.
-Synthetic mesh is also used to treat stress urinary incontinence and synthetic mesh is used in abdominal sacrocolpopexy.
-However, the FDA Safety Communication on serious complications associated with transvaginal placement of surgical mesh relates specifically to mesh placed vaginally for the treatment of pelvic organ prolapse.
+The FDA released a safety communication that relates specifically to this type of surgical mesh for the treatment of pelvic organ prolapse.
+Although mesh is also used to treat stress urinary incontinence and in abdominal sacrocolpopexy procedures, the FDA Safety Communication on serious complications associated with transvaginal mesh relates only to mesh placed vaginally for the treatment of pelvic organ prolapse.

 History of Transvaginal Mesh:

 Traditional repair of pelvic organ prolapse involves bringing together the supportive tissue between the bladder and vagina, and the rectum and vagina.
 This procedure, also known as anterior and posterior colporrhaphy or A/P repair, has variable success rates and often leads to a shortening of the vagina.

 In the mid-1960s, an abdominal alternative to the A/P repair was introduced.
 The procedure, now called the abdominal sacrocolpopexy, involves the elevation of the vagina to the sacrum via an abdominal incision.

 Over the years, the mesh used to elevate the vagina has evolved, as has the approach to the procedure.
 Sacrocolpopexy is now considered the gold standard in prolapse treatment, as it treats the prolapse by restoring the normal anatomy of the vagina.
 The procedure methods have also evolved as they can now be performed from a minimally invasive approach with the da Vinci robot.